 The IFOAM Standard is an internationally applicable organic standard that can be used directly for certification.
 It offers a global platform for organic standard setters to discuss standards and create synergies for standard development and harmonization at the global level, thereby taking over the role that the IFOAM Basic Standard (IBS) had in the past in this regard.
-The IFOAM Standard also replaces the IBS in the IFOAM Accreditation Program and certification bodies in the IFOAM Accreditation program have to use the IFOAM Standard or ensure compliance of their private standard to it.
+The IFOAM Standard also functions in the IFOAM Accreditation Program.
+IFOAM Accreditation Program clients may optionally demonstrate that the standard they are using complies with the IFOAM Standard in addition to satisfying the IFOAM Standards Requirements.

 Use the IFOAM Standard to certify!